gustavobastian/TaskReminder/PRIVACY_POLICY.md

 ## Explanation of permissions requested in the app

-The list of permissions required by the app can be found in the `AndroidManifest.xml` file:
+As the app not uses anything from the phone no permissions are needed.

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.